-- Section 1.1.
+Section 1.1.
 Account.
-"Account" means the separate account established and maintained under the Fund with respect to each Participant to provide a source of funds for the benefits payable by the Corporation to, or with respect to, each such Participant under the Supplemental \$uper \$aver Plus Plan. - Section 1.2.
+"Account" means the separate account established and maintained under the Fund with respect to each Participant to provide a source of funds for the benefits payable by the Corporation to, or with respect to, each such Participant under the Supplemental \$uper \$aver Plus Plan.

+Section 1.2.
 Actuary.
 "Actuary" means the then acting actuary or firm of actuaries employed by the Corporation to advise the Corporation with respect to contributions to be made under the Supplemental \$uper \$aver Plus Plan.
-The initial Actuary shall be Towers, Perrin, Forster & Crosby, Inc. and Subsidiaries. - Section 1.3.
+The initial Actuary shall be Towers, Perrin, Forster & Crosby, Inc. and Subsidiaries.

+Section 1.3.
 Beneficiary.
-"Beneficiary" holds the identical definition of the term as defined in the Plan. - Section 1.5.
+"Beneficiary" holds the identical definition of the term as defined in the Plan.

+Section 1.4.
+Code.
+"Code" means the Internal Revenue Code of 1986, as amended.

+Section 1.5.
 Committee.
-"Committee" means the committee of persons to whom the Corporation has delegated the responsibility of the Trust's administration. - Section 1.6.
+"Committee" means the committee of persons to whom the Corporation has delegated the responsibility of the Trust's administration.

+Section 1.6.
 Corporation.
-"Corporation" means American Airlines, Inc. and any successor thereto, or to the business thereof, by whatever form or manner resulting. - Section 1.7.
+"Corporation" means American Airlines, Inc. and any successor thereto, or to the business thereof, by whatever form or manner resulting.

+Section 1.7.
 Expense Account.
-"Expense Account" means a separate account of the Fund whereby the Corporation may make contributions to be utilized by the Trustee to pay the compensation, fees and expenses of the Trustee and the Committee and other expenses of the Trust. - Section 1.8.
+"Expense Account" means a separate account of the Fund whereby the Corporation may make contributions to be utilized by the Trustee to pay the compensation, fees and expenses of the Trustee and the Committee and other expenses of the Trust.

+Section 1.8.
 Fund.
 "Fund" means the money and property held by the Trustee under this Agreement.